Bolajoko34/Ghana_Financial_Inclusion_2017-2024/README.md

 * Deposit data spans 2017 to 2023.
 * Average borrowing data is available only for selected years, 2017, 2021, and 2024.

-NB:Because deposit data is unavailable for 2024 and borrowing years are discontinuous, full year by year comparison between credit growth and deposit expansion is constrained.
+NB: Because deposit data is unavailable for 2024 and borrowing years are discontinuous, full year by year comparison between credit growth and deposit expansion is constrained.

 # RECOMMENDATION

-1. Expand Financial Infrastructure in Underserved Regions Establish additional banking outlets and mobile money agent networks in regions such as Oti and Savannah to reduce geographic inequality.

-2.Promote Digital Financial Literacy
-Implement targeted financial education programs for rural communities, youth, and low-income groups to improve responsible usage of digital financial services.

-3.Encourage Sustainable Savings Growth
-Develop interest-based savings products, micro-savings tools, and incentive-based programs to maintain deposit stability.

-4.Strengthen Monitoring of Borrowing Trends
-Closely monitor rising borrowing patterns to mitigate potential liquidity stress and reduce long-term default risks.
+1. Increase digital financial education on mobile money, particularly in the Northern regions, to reduce the digital financial inclusion gap between       Northern and Southern Ghana.

+2. Banks should partner with telecommunications network providers to educate customers on how to use mobile banking and mobile money services safely       effectively.

+3. Banks and network providers should strengthen digital infrastructure and provide digital literacy programs focused on mobile banking, mobile            money, and fraud prevention to reduce users’ concerns about fraudulent activities.

+4. Banks and telecommunications companies should develop savings products that encourage individuals to save regularly while providing opportunities to    earn returns on their savings, reducing their reliance on borrowing.

+5. Banks should assess borrowers’ income, repayment capacity, and credit history before approving loans to ensure that loans are granted to                individuals who have the capacity to repay on time.

 ## Dashboard
 ![Financial Inclusion Dashboard](DashboardF.png)
 This dashboard shows trends in financial inclusion, deposit growth, and regional disparities across Ghana.